 Thank you for your interest.
 If you would like to connect just click the box below to schedule an appointment.

-My blog, on The Marketing Sage site was started in August 2010 as a place to share some of my professional marketing experiences.
+My blog, on The Marketing Sage site, was started in August 2010 as a place to share some of my professional marketing experiences.
 You may enjoy reading about what I learned having lunch with President Reagan in 1985.
-Or, you may find some useful insights in how I was able to connect with Ben Cohen (From Ben & Jerry’s Ice Cream) and together we created a Rachel’s Brownies Ice Cream.
+Or, you may find some useful insights into how I was able to connect with Ben Cohen (From Ben & Jerry’s Ice Cream) and together we created a Rachel’s Brownies Ice Cream.
 Our meeting with them was the first time either my wife or I ate sushi.
-In the blog, I offer lots of practical tips on how to focus your marketing activity to maximize your return on your investment.I share ideas on positioning, business models, the power of focus, creating a brand promise, developing spectacular product names, the importance of content marketing, successful selling strategies and so much more.
+In the blog, I offer lots of practical tips on how to focus your marketing activity, so you can maximize your return on your investment.I share ideas on positioning, business models, the power of focus, creating a brand promise, developing spectacular product names, the importance of content marketing, successful selling strategies and so much more.
 Marketing is about getting noticed.
-My posts are centered on supporting this important goal for your brand.
+My posts center on supporting this important goal for your brand.

-Our older daughter Sarah, lives on Oahu near Honolulu and teaches AP Psychology at The Punahou School and is co-chair of the Psych/Social department.
+Our older daughter Sarah, lives on Oahu near Honolulu and teaches AP Psychology at The Punahou School and is the department head of the Psych/Social department.
 She also is a trained yoga instructor and teaches young girls about stretching toward their dreams.
 You can learn about her here at her Facebook page Summer Yoga for Teen Girls.
-Our younger daughter

-Our younger daughter Fanny is a co-host on FOOD NETWORK for a show called Kitchen Sink.
+Our younger daughter Fanny has been a co-host on FOOD NETWORK for a show called Kitchen Sink and will be appearing on The Cooking Channel’s BEST THING I EVER ATE starting in Dec 2017.
 She runs a venture called Fanfare in Wilmington, North Carolina.
 She won the Rachael Ray Great American Cookbook Competition.
-When she isn’t a guest on The Rachael Ray Show, she offers recipe development, food writing and is a regular on a local Wilmington TV station offering cooking tips on a show called Fanny In The Kitchen.
+When she isn’t a guest on The Rachael Ray Show, she offers recipe development, food writing and has been a regular on a local Wilmington TV station offering cooking tips on a show called Fanny In The Kitchen.
 Check out all things about Fanny here.

 Finally, my 90-year-old mom, Bea Slater continues to inspire me each day.
 How many of your elder family members text their family and post updates on Facebook.
 Do any of them use Uber?
 You can read about Being Bea if you are interested in some inspiration or just want to read about jello molds, ice cream cakes at the beach and memories of West Philadelphia.
-You might also be interested in learning about the time she sang with Bruce Springsteen courtesy of PhotoShop.
+You might also be interested in learning about the time she sang with Bruce Springsteen courtesy of PhotoShop or the time she introduced Steve Van Zandt in front of thousands at one of his concerts.
+Read about Mom’s appearance in a JDate ad on billboards throughout NYC.
+As my Mom likes to say, you never know.

 How can I help you make your product, service or brand thrive?